nlposs/NLP-OSS/Proposal-2020.md

 ====

 With great scientific breakthrough comes solid engineering and open communities.
 The Natural Language Processing (NLP) community has benefited greatly from the open culture in sharing knowledge, data, and software.
-The primary objective of this workshop is to further the sharing of insights on the engineering and community aspects of creating, developing, and maintaining NLP open source software (OSS) which we seldom talk about in scientific publications.
+The primary objective of this workshop is to further the sharing of insights on the engineering and community aspects of creating, developing, and maintaining NLP open source software (OSS), which we seldom talk about in scientific publications.
 Our secondary goal is to promote synergies between different open source projects and encourage cross-software collaborations and comparisons.

 We refer to Natural Language Processing OSS as an umbrella term that not only covers traditional syntactic, semantic, phonetic, and pragmatic applications; we extend the definition to include task-specific applications (e.g., machine translation, information retrieval, question-answering systems), low-level string processing that contains valid linguistic information (e.g. Unicode creation for new languages, language-based character set definitions) and machine learning/artificial intelligence frameworks with functionalities focusing on text applications.

-There are many workshops focusing open language resource/annotation creation and curation (e.g. BUCC, GWN, LAW, LOD, WAC).
+There are many workshops focusing on the creation and curation of open language resources and annotations (e.g. BUCC, GWN, LAW, LOD, WAC).
 Moreover, we have the flagship LREC conference dedicated to linguistic resources.
-However, the engineering aspects of NLP-OSS is overlooked and under-discussed within the community.
+However, the engineering aspects of NLP-OSS are overlooked and under-discussed within the community.
 There are open source conferences and venues (such as FOSDEM, OSCON, Open Source Summit) where discussions range from operating system kernels to air traffic control hardware but the representation of NLP related presentations is limited.
 In the Machine Learning (ML) field, the Journal of Machine Learning Research - Machine Learning Open Source Software (JMLR-MLOSS) is a forum for discussions and dissemination of ML OSS topics.
 We envision that the Workshop for NLP-OSS becomes a similar avenue for NLP-OSS discussions.

 A decade ago, there was also the SETQA-NLP (Software Engineering, Testing, and Quality Assurance for Natural Language Processing) workshop that raised awareness of the need for good software engineering practices in NLP.
 In the earlier days of NLP, linguistic software was often monolithic and the learning curve to install, use, and extend the tools was steep and frustrating.
 More often than not, NLP-OSS developers/users interact in siloed communities within the ecologies of their respective projects.
 In addition to engineering aspects of NLP software, the open source movement has brought a community aspect that we often overlook in building impactful NLP technologies.